-Do you have questions about what it's like being a student in our school?
-Connect with one of our student ambassadors!
-They are chosen as representatives for our school and academic programs in the community, and at student and professional events locally and nationally.
+Do you have questions about what it's like being a student in the School of Public Health and Health Professions?
+Connect with one of our student ambassadors, representatives for the school can tell you about more about SPHHP and its academic programs.

-I am currently a junior in the Public Health BS program with a minor in Social Justice.
+I am currently a junior in the Public Health BS program with a minor in social justice.
 I have always had an interest in the health care field and learning about how public health affects everyone on an individual and population basis.
 Throughout my time here at UB, I've learned just how important this field is and how crucial health and well-being is to the world specifically at crucial times like the time we are living in and how we can progress.
 I plan to further my education by pursuing my master's with a concentration in epidemiology, in hopes to use these skills to address health inequity for vulnerable populations and working to eliminate these barriers that hinder communities on a local and global basis.

 I am currently a junior at the University at Buffalo, majoring in exercise science, minoring in public health, and a member of the Honors College.
 I will be earning my doctorate in physical therapy through the 3+3 program here at UB in the upcoming years.
 Through my time at UB, I have been fortunate to receive motivation and inspiration from those around me, whether it be friends, family, professors, TAs, or advisors.
 I have always gained great strength from the encouragement of those who wholeheartedly believe in me, and I am excited to be that person for all of the future patients I work with.
-As a long time athlete, I have a passion for health and for finding new activities to keep me moving.
+As a longtime athlete, I have a passion for health and for finding new activities to keep me moving.
 My friends and I have fun times sledding during the Buffalo winters and getting out to take sunset walks in the spring.
-This is something that I love about exercise science, that we get to work hard in the classroom with other passionate students, and then go out and use all the skills we have learned in so many different aspects of our lives.
-There are so many opportunities in this program, and I am thrilled I get to take advantage of them and make my mark on healthcare.
+This is something that I love about exercise science--that we get to work hard in the classroom with other passionate students, and then go out and use all the skills we have learned in so many different aspects of our lives.
+There are so many opportunities in this program, and I am thrilled I get to take advantage of them and make my mark on health care.

-My name is Nayab Mesfun and I am a junior Exercise Science major with a concentration in pre-physical therapy and a minor in Nutrition.
-I am pursing my bachelor’s in exercise science and then hope to move on to achieve my DPT, Doctor of Physical Therapy degree.
-I aspire to be a future Physical Therapist, although I am contemplating between becoming a Physician’s Assistant as well.
+My name is Nayab Mesfun, and I am a junior exercise science major with a concentration in pre-physical therapy and a minor in nutrition.
+I am pursing my bachelor’s in exercise science and then hope to move on to achieve my DPT/doctor of physical therapy degree.
+I aspire to be a future physical therapist, although I am contemplating between becoming a physician’s assistant as well.
 I have always loved science and the medical field, and through my various shadowing and volunteering experiences have come to appreciate both careers and areas of study.
-This, combined with my love and yearning to help others, has led me down the path of Exercise Science.
+This, combined with my love and yearning to help others, has led me down the path of exercise science.

 I am both a first-generation American and student, with immigrant parents from Eritrea, and am happy to share my experiences and advice with adjusting and acclimating to college and collegiate life.
-I also enjoy getting involved in my community and throughout UB and have been apart of multiple clubs while attending.
-I have served on the Resident Hall Council as a Senator for my freshmen dorm, have been on the E-Board of MAPS (the Minority Association of Pre-Medical Students) as the Volunteer Coordinator and currently serve as the Activities Coordinator, and have been an active member of both the BSU (Black Student Association) and ASA (African Student Association) to garner a community and connect to my roots while at UB.
+I also enjoy getting involved in my community and throughout UB and have been a part of multiple clubs while attending.
+I have served on the Resident Hall Council as a senator for my freshmen dorm, have been on the E-Board of MAPS (the Minority Association of Pre-Medical Students) as the volunteer coordinator and currently serve as the activities coordinator, and have been an active member of both the BSU (Black Student Association) and ASA (African Student Association) to garner a community and connect to my roots while at UB.
 I additionally volunteer and shadow regularly at the Pediatric and Adolescent Urgent Care of WNY here in Buffalo.

-I am excited to be an ES Ambassador and am more than happy to help with any of your needs.
+I am excited to be an ES ambassador and am more than happy to help with any of your needs.
 I have experiences as a first-gen student, living on and off-campus, with leadership positions in clubs, volunteering and shadowing, working while in school, and much more, and can assist with understanding and becoming accustomed to life as a UB student.
 Please feel free to reach out with any questions or help you may need and I am excited to get to know you more.
 Good luck!

-On campus, I am involved with the intercultural and diversity center holding a position as diversity advocate.
+On campus, I am involved with the Intercultural and Diversity Center, holding a position as diversity advocate.
 We celebrate, educate and advocate for diversity on campus through a number of programs.
 In addition, I am the publicity coordinator for the Latin American Student Association, a club where I have made some of my closest friends.

-Both of these positions have allowed me to become very engaged in the campus community which is something I plan to continue with this position.
+Both of these positions have allowed me to become very engaged in the campus community, which is something I plan to continue with this position.
 Lastly, I am in the Daniel Ackers Scholars program as well as CSTEP.